cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 ## Step 3 - **select** the fire behavior variables (DagNodes) of interest

-In this example we just want to produce the weighted spread rate and flame length.
-A complete list of all available variables (aka *nodes* or *DagNodes*) is available [here](./Variables.md)
+In this example we just want to estimate the weighted spread rate and flame length.
+A complete list of all available variables (aka *nodes* or *DagNodes*) is available [here](./14_VariableNames.md)

 ```js
 const selectedNodes = [